 We give a lot of attention to cold calling best practices and quick tips, and in an ideal world you would just close the deal and call it a day on that first call (ha, if only), but in our world of B2B sales it's just the beginning.
 All of our efforts to help you crush your cold calls are for the sole purpose of booking the next step in the sales process: the discovery call.

 If you lead the discovery correctly, you and your prospect will determine if the fit and the timing are right, or not.
 Either way, the pipeline flows, so knowing when to table a potential deal is just as important as knowing when to move one forward.

-Like a good first date, an effective discovery call begins with asking the right questions.
+Like a good first date, an effective discovery call begins with asking the right open-ended questions.
 Keep reading for 9 sets of essential questions to ask on your sales discovery calls that will help you qualify your prospects.

 Build rapport with the stakeholder

 These questions are entry points for building trust and demonstrating your general knowledge of the field.
 During your discovery call, remember to frame these questions in a way that reflects your interest and concern about the prospect, with the aim of building a genuine relationship.
 Initiate and/or be on the lookout for other opportunities to make personal connections such as events attended, books read, admired thought leaders, hobbies, pets, advocacies, favorite sport teams, etc.

 - Please describe your role in the company.
 What do you do on a daily basis?

 - What’s a good/bad day like for you?

 When opportunities arise, ask about the prospect’s location (tourist spots, sports team, positive news, etc.) or company (trending industry news, etc.)

 Explore the prospect’s business, industry, and market